 The are plenty of ATMs around the island, especially near the main tourist spots.

 Make sure you always have some cash with you.
-I suggest you to arrive in Bali with some Rupias.
+I suggest you arrive in Bali with some Rupias.
 There is an ATM at the airport but the machine runs out of money quickly!

 TRAVEL INSURANCE FOR INDONESIA.

-You should never travel without a travel insurance that can cover you for medical treatments when you are abroad.
+You should never travel without travel insurance that can cover you for medical treatments when you are abroad.

 There are many travel insurance companies that offer annual multi-trips plans or just single trip travel plans.

 I personally chose Columbus Assicurazione but if you google travel insurance there are many options that you can choose from.